Asquera/elasticsearch-workshop-book/src/introduction/setup.md

 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.8.1
 ```

-this downloads, unpacks and starts the Docker image.
+this downloads, unpacks and starts the Docker image with Elasticsearch (verion `7.8.1`).
 This starts the Elasticsearch instance, forwards ports `9200` and `9300`.
 Once started the Elasticsearch instance is accessible at [localhost:9200](http://localhost:9200).
 You may need to open another shell to access it.

 ## VM